Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Introduction

 \section{Introduction}

-Off-policy Reinforcement Learning \citep{Lange2012,levine2020offline} is an important area in decision-making applications, when the data cannot be acquired with arbitrary policy.
+Off-policy Reinforcement Learning (RL) \citep{Lange2012,levine2020offline} is an important area in decision-making applications, when the data cannot be acquired with arbitrary policies.
 For example, in clinical decision-making problems, experimenting new treatment policies on patients is risky and may raise ethical concerns.
 Therefore, we are only allowed to generate data using certain policies (or sampling distributions), which have been approved by medical professionals.
 These so-called ``behavior policies'' are unknown but could impact our problem of interest, resulting in distribution shift and insufficient data coverage of the problem space.
 In general, the goal is to design algorithms that need as little data as possible to attain desired accuracy.

 A crucial problem in off-policy RL is policy evaluation.
 The goal of Off-Policy Evaluation (OPE) is to estimate the value of a new target policy based on experience data generated by existing behavior policies.
-It is very different from the on-policy setting, in which policy value can be easily estimated via Monte Carlo.
+Due to the mismatch between behavior and target policies, the off-policy setting is entirely different from the on-policy one, in which policy value can be easily estimated via Monte Carlo.